typelevel/typelevel.github.com/_posts/2016-09-19-variance-phantom.md

 3. every `Gimme[Nothing]` is a `Gimme[T]` no matter what `T` is, and
 4. every `Gotme[Any]` is a `Gotme[T]` no matter what `T` is.

-Obviously, if neither of these behaviors---the 1/3 or the 2/4---is desirable, you shouldn't use variance.
+Obviously, if neither of these behaviors—the 1/3 nor the 2/4—is desirable, you shouldn't use variance.
 In my experience, this is the case for most phantom types.
 If one is desirable, then it may be fine, but there's more to consider.